Plutope/Plutope/README.md

-Hallo, ich bin Plutope.

-I am interested in making Q2 VR games.
-I am currently learning C#.
-If you would like to give me help/tips to help me that would be much appreciated.
+hi am plutope :3

+idk why i made this account

+probably for modding games

-To contact me my Discord is @Plutope#0670
+to contact me my discord is @Pluto#0670